askiiart/k80-linux-cooling/README.md

 ### Notes and Limitations:
  - This currently **only supports NVIDIA GPUs**
  - This currently **only supports normal PWM**, not delta PWM
- - You may need to change some variables in the Arduino code depending on your fan's specifications.
+ - You *may* need to change some variables in the Arduino code depending on your fan's specifications.
    - Try looking up a datasheet
  - This was designed for an Arduino Uno, and should work on one.
 I don't know about running it on anything else, though.
- - I'm busy, so a lot of the files are probably still broken.
-However, the main stuff is working.
+ - `tx_speed.py` works fine, but it's just an infinite loop.
+I'm working on marking a version that uses a cron job, but it's not done yet.

 ---